Léo Navacchio

-Leonardo "Léo" Navacchio (born 28 December 1992) is a Brazilian football player who plays in Portugal for Torreense.
+Leonardo "Léo" Navacchio (born 28 December 1992) is a Brazilian professional footballer who plays as a goalkeeper for Liga 1 club Persik Kediri.

 Club career

 He made his professional debut in the Segunda Liga for Portimonense on 2 April 2016 in a game against Leixões.

 On 10 August 2022, Navacchio signed with Torreense.

+On 1 August 2023, Liga Portugal 2 side Tondela announced the free signing of Navacchio on a one-year contract.